 - Put the nut and grub screw in the small gear and slide it on the stepper motor shaft.
 The end of the shaft should be flush with the top of the gear

 - Place the bottom half on the stepper motor while inserting the bearing in it

 - Place the big gear over the small gear and make sure everything fits, then tighten the screws and put on the spacers

-- Place the second bearing in the bearing retainer and put them in the top half of the housing, then heat up a needle and melt the plastic in a few spots to secure the bearing in place
+- Place the second bearing in the bearing retainer and put them in the top half of the housing, then add a bit of glue or heat up a needle and melt the plastic in a few spots to secure the bearing in place